-Directories of eligible courses for Irish Aid Fellowships are compiled each year to guide potential applicants.
+Directories of eligible courses for the Ireland Fellows Programme are compiled each year to guide potential applicants.
 These are composed of full-time taught Masters programmes (level 9 on the National Framework) of a maximum 16 months duration which are closely matched to the academic areas listed below.
 Open and distance learning courses in these areas may also be considered.

 Courses will only be included by Irish Aid if offered to fellows on either a fee waiver or EU fee basis, in line with established policy.